Community Supported Agriculture: Your Season Pass to Our Farm

 Think of it like a season pass to your favorite ski hill, or season tickets to your favorite team.
 Some years the snow is great, some years it is not.
 Some years your team wins every game, other years they can't seem to win to save their lives.
 But we still love our local ski hill and team because they are ours.

 We want to be your farmers.
 Together we can build a robust, healthy food system.

 In order to help answer questions about what exactly to expect in each share here is a basic guide.

 The idea is to provide seasonally appropriate culinary vegetables directly to you.

-Share 1 (June 13): radishes, kale, arugula, peas, lettuce mix, micro greens
+Share 1 (June 13): spinach, radishes, kale, arugula, peas, lettuce mix, micro greens

-Share 2 (June 20): lettuce, turnips, beets, mustard greens and herbs
+Share 2 (June 20): lettuce, turnips, beets, radish, spinach, arugula, kale, mustards and micro greens and herbs

-Share 3 (June 27): lettuce, radishes, cucumbers, summer squash, kale, snow/snap peas and herbs
+Share 3 (June 27): lettuce, radishes, turnips, beets, cucumbers, summer squash, kale, snow/snap peas and herbs

 Shares 4 to 17 (July 4 to October 3) lettuce and subject to availability, carrots, turnips, beets, kale, swiss chard, cucumbers, tomatoes, summer squash, snow/snap peas, beans, broccoli, garlic, onions, basil, eggplants, potatoes, peppers, gourds, prunes, apples, maybe melons and herbs

 Share 18-20 (October 10 to end of season) lettuce, carrots, turnips, radish, cucumbers, tomatoes, garlic, arugula, potatoes, peppers, winter squash and pumpkins

 The 2019 Community Supported Agriculture program runs from June through October.